-Procedure: This exam consists of two parts: an essay and 3 short answer questions.
-These two parts should be word processed and stapled together with your name on the first page of the completed essay exam.
-Do not put the completed exam into any sort of folder.
-After completion, put your exam into my Lock Box which is outside my office (Mendocino 3024) or slide them under my office door or hand them in to the Philosophy department secretary (Mendocino 3000) by the due date and time, which is by 12 PM in the afternoon of the day that the exam is due in class.
-NO LATE EXAMS OR LATE PARTS OF THE EXAM WILL BE ACCEPTED.
+Procedure: This exam consists of two parts: an essay and a set of short answer questions.
+The essay should be word processed.
+Put your name and section # on its first page.
+Do not put the essay into any sort of folder.
+Place the essay along with your 882-E scantron into my Lock Box which is outside my office (Mendocino 3024) or slide them under my office door or hand them in to the Philosophy department secretary (Mendocino 3000) by the due date and time as indicted on the syllabus.
+Absolutely no late exams will be accepted.

 Part 1: Answer each part of this question.
 Do not include any extraneous information.
 Follow the format indicated below for writing philosophy papers.
 Otherwise, you will lose 15 points at the outset.
 The essay should be about 2 ˝ to 3 pages.
 It is worth 70 points.

-In the First Meditation, Descartes is undertaking an investigation of all of his prior beliefs to determine which, if any, are not subject to doubt.
-Given this project,
+In the First Meditation Descartes is carrying out an investigation of all of his prior beliefs to determine which, if any, are not subject to doubt.
+Given this undertaking,

 2. What method of investigation does Descartes use for carrying out this project?
-That is, exactly how does he propose to examine all of his prior beliefs?
+That is, how does he propose to examine all of his prior beliefs?
+(Use a quote to substantiate both parts of Descartes’ method.)

-3. How does Descartes apply this method of investigation to sense perception as a foundation for knowledge?
+3. How does Descartes apply this method to sense perception as a foundation for knowledge?
 That is, on specifically what three grounds does Descartes call into question the reliability of knowledge based on sense perception?
+(Give an example to illustrate the first and the second ground on the basis of which Descartes casts doubt on sense perception as a basis of knowledge.
+Use a quote to substantiate what you say is Descartes’ third ground.)

 1. Open your discussion by restating the question, saying which part of the question you will discuss first, which part second, and so on.
 Answer the parts of the question in the order in which they are posed.